Thanksgiving Rituals To Teach Gratitude

-Thanksgiving will be celebrated in the United States this week, kicking off a month of holiday frenzy that includes Hanukka and the Winter Solstice and culminates finally in Christmas.
+Thanksgiving will be celebrated in the United States next week, kicking off a month of holiday frenzy that includes Hanukka and the Winter Solstice and culminates finally, for most Americans, in Christmas.
 The busyness and consumer focus often leave both children and parents feeling overwhelmed and unsatisfied, focused on acquiring more things but never feeling like it is enough, aching for a different experience of the holidays.

 But there is another way.
 You can give your children a meaningful, joyous and peaceful holiday season.
 You can celebrate the start of the new year feeling more connected as a family.
 Mommy meltdowns and going into debt are completely optional.

 A whole body of research now confirms that adults, children and adolescents who report feeling gratitude are happier, healthier, more content, more optimistic, and more likely to be helpful to other people in every way.
-They're also less materialistic, less envious and less likely to be depressed.
+They're also less materialistic, less envious and less likely to become depressed.